Energiz3r/tanglebox-server/README.md

 --max-new-tokens <integer> default=512
 --device "cuda" | "cpu" | "cpu-ggml" | "mps" default=cuda
 --port <integer> default=8080
---conv-template <string> default=v1 see convos.py for templating and instructions --num-gpus <integer> default=1
+--conv-template <string> default=vicuna1.1 see conversationTemplates.py for templating and instructions --num-gpus <integer> default=1
 --debug
 --ssl enable SSL mode
---load-8bit - haven't been able to get this working but have copied LMsys' code verbatim so beats me why --eos - uses </s> instead of ### for conversation separators
+--load-8bit - haven't been able to get this working but have copied LMsys' code verbatim so beats me why --eos - allow specifying custom eos token
+--vram-gb - GB of vram you have available default=13
 ```

 Then open your browser and navigate to `localhost:8080` (or whatever port you specified)